nonymoosee/CydiaImpactorLoader/README.md

 5) Drag the whatever .ipa file you want to install onto 'loader.exe', not impactor.exe.
 6) Watch the magic, hopefully. :)
 7) If you want to revoke your certificates, just run the program without dragging an IPA onto it.

-Also sidenotes :
+Cydia Impactor Sidenotes unrelated to my program:
 1) Make sure impactor is updated because popups from Impactor will break will break the program
-2) For cydia impactor to work you need iTunes installed on your computer
+2) For cydia impactor to work you need iTunes installed on your computer and your itunes account needs to have 2FA turned off.
+Edited for cleanup